insight-creative/hobart-crossing/index.md

           <img src="{{ site.baseurl }}/img/community-header.jpg">
         </div>
         <h1>Community</h1>
-        <p>Hobart Crossing is located in <a href="http://buildinhobart.com">Centennial Centre at Hobart</a>, a planned community bringing an upscale presence to the gorgeous countryside just minutes west of Green Bay.</p>
+        <p>Hobart Crossing is located in <em><a href="http://buildinhobart.com">Centennial Centre at Hobart</a></em>, a planned community bringing a luxury presence to the gorgeous countryside just minutes west of Green Bay.</p>
         <div class="card-button-group">
           <a class="card-button" href="{{ site.baseurl }}/community">Learn more &raquo;</a>
         </div>